gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 ---
-title: How Marketers Can Use AI-Powered Newsletters to Turn Scattered Content Into an Owned Audience
+title: "AI-Powered Newsletters: Build an Owned Audience"
 description: How marketers can use AI-powered newsletters to curate content from RSS feeds, YouTube, and social media into a branded digest that builds an owned audience.
 thumbnail: /assets/articles/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.png
 category: tutorials